Working on the Road

 Working On The Roads During Peak Hours

-In general, road works will not be permitted on the following roads at morning peak (7am to 9am) or afternoon peak (4pm to 6pm) Monday to Friday except by written permission by the corridor manager i.e. an approved TMP that states works maybe carried out at these times.
+Road works will not be permitted on the following roads at morning peak (7am to 9am) or afternoon peak (4pm to 6pm) Monday to Friday except by written permission by the Road Network Coordinator.
 Works that take longer than 1 day to complete will be allowed to leave TTM in place as required but commuter needs will take priority during these times on these roads.
-The roads affected are:

 |Road Name||Suburb||Section of Road||RP Start to Finish|